Andagua volcanic field: Hazards from future eruptions

 The volcanoes are regarded as "very low hazard" by the Peruvian geological agency, which As of 2022 is working to build a monitoring network for the Andagua volcanoes and has drawn up maps of potentially endangered infrastructure.
 Various towns with a total population of about 11,800 people are located at the feet of extinct vents, but usually at a distance from the youngest volcanoes although shifts in vent location during the course of an eruption could bring hazards to these towns.
 Explosive eruptions could result in fallout of lava bombs, tephra and volcanic ash, but the impact would be limited to the surroundings of the vent, probably less than 6 km.
 The volcanic field however also produced lava flows in the past, which can reach larger distances and also infrastructure such as the Mantaro-Socabaya power line and could also bury the ground for perhaps thousands of years.

 Access and national park project

 A number of paths and roads pass through the volcanic field.
 Andagua's surroundings are considered to be a typical expression of the volcanic field and the creation of a national park covering parts of the volcanic field has been proposed.
 A geopark was created in 2015 and by UNESCO in 2019, some volcanoes of the Andagua volcanic field are considered to be geosites with some spots already protected in some way; the area is of value from the perspectives of both geotourism and science.

+There is a scenic byway with numerous lookout points.
 A concentration of such small volcanoes such as Andagua in an easily accessible location is not common in the world.
 In general, aside from their role as hazards, volcanoes are important sources of tourism-based income.